abuzittinkara/deneme/README.md

    ./setup.sh
    ```
    This script runs `npm ci` to fetch Node packages and is
    also executed in CI before running the tests.
+The React
+   test dependencies are installed automatically during
+   `npm test` so no extra setup is required.
 2. Copy `.env.example` to `.env` and update the values.
 3. Build the bundled client files by running:
     ```bash